ying-li-python/peptide-match/README.md

 Proteomics data is so common, why is there no program available to help researchers find where the peptide sequence lies on the protein and identify a PTM site?

+## Flask App
+- [Peptide-match](https://peptide-match.herokuapp.com/) web app has been deployed on Heroku for your convenience

+## Running remotely
-In an effort to make proteomic analysis more efficient, I wrote a Python program that, no matter how MS data has been processed, you can match the peptide location and the PTM site to against a reference protein sequence.
-And, most importantly, your analysis is recorded and stored in a new a csv file.
+- Alternatively, this folder contains the Python program that can be ran in terminal, and your analysis is recorded and stored in a new a csv file (see below)

 ## Featured
-I wrote a step-by-step Python [tutorial](https://creativepython.wordpress.com/2019/03/29/biologypython-peptide-match-for-ptm-site-identification-with-python-tutorial/) if you want to learn how I made it.
+- I wrote a step-by-step Python [tutorial](https://creativepython.wordpress.com/2019/03/29/biologypython-peptide-match-for-ptm-site-identification-with-python-tutorial/) if you want to learn how I made it.

 ## Prerequisites
 - Python3